 Almost every state has certain nuances or slight differences in the law.
 In Michigan, probate is a legal process that may be necessary after a person’s death.
 This process is designed to assess the validity of a will, notify heirs and transfer title to assets.
-Many times you still have to probate a deceased person’s estate, but you can avoid unnecessary complications by having a comprehensive estate plan.
+Many times you still have to probate a deceased person’s estate, but you can avoid most unnecessary complications by having a comprehensive estate plan in place.

 - What do you mean by the “validity of a will?”

 It is not uncommon for individuals to contest the validity of a will.
-This can be done on several fronts, including whether the person was of sound mind to write the will, whether other family members or individuals may have unduly inferred the maker of the will, whether the person was under duress, or whether the will was actually a forgery.
+This can be done on several fronts, including whether the person was of sound mind to write the will, whether other family members or individuals may have unduly influenced the maker of the will, to favor such an individual whether the person was under duress, or whether the will was actually a forgery.

 We’re Here to Answer Your Questions

-If you have more questions regarding the probate process in Michigan, we encourage you to contact Barberi Law in Mount Pleasant or Midland.
+If you have more questions regarding the probate process in Michigan, we encourage you to contact the legal team at Barberi Law in Mount Pleasant or Midland.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!